YOUR PRIVATE ENTRANCE

 Shrimp Omelette - three jumbo shrimp, grilled to perfection and served in omelette presentation, with a nice Swiss cheese and cream cheese filler.
 Served over a bed of select-quality asperagus spears, freshly prepared for a special wake-up.

 100% Mexicano - a desayuno (break your fast) for the alban~il (bricklayer) and the arriero (donkey train driver).
-Menudo, gorditas stuffed with classics of the region like newly gathered free range eggs, scrambled with dried beef, chorizo, and white queso casero, bowl of stewed Oaxaca-style black beans (with or without diced or whole serrano pepper).
+Menudo, gorditas stuffed with classics of the region like newly gathered free-range eggs, scrambled with dried beef, chorizo, and/or white queso casero, bowl of stewed Oaxaca-style black beans (with or without diced or whole serrano pepper).

 El Texano - Grilled select-quality pork steak strips, scrambled eggs with deli-cheddar, two large pancakes with maple syrup, and/or our incredible miel del monte (honey from the chapparral).

 Southern Pride - with poached eggs on toast, grilled shredded potatoe, fried green tomatoes, with extra crispy bacon.
 Served with toast and sweet bread.
 A simple, but ample approach to confronting the challenges of a new day!

 El Oaxaqueno - prepared with two fried tortillas, mounted with a black bean pate', grilled onions, poached eggs, on top of grilled, select, sliced deli-ham, then covered with thick crumbles of excellent white cheese, topped again with rings of freshly sliced onion, black beans, select-quality English peas, and a thin but generous layer of Swiss cheese.
 Known as Huevos Motulenos, this is a classic breakfast of festivity times in Southern Mexico.